 L.A.
-Care is responsible for behavioral health services for Healthy Families.
+Care Health Plan is responsible for behavioral health services for L.A.
+Care CoveredTM.
 The behavioral health aspects of the UM program are described in a separate UM program description and in polices/procedures developed by L.A.
-Care's Behavioral Health Vendor and approved by L.A.
+Care's contracted behavioral health vendor, and approved by L.A.
 Care.